 The high cost of educational resources and textbooks create a serious obstacle to the accessibility and affordability of a post-secondary education.
 Traditional educational resources also present barriers to innovation in pedagogy and curriculum design.
-Fortunately, Open Educational Resources (OER) are a viable solution to both these problems, since they can be accessed for free online or printed at a fraction of the cost of a traditional textbook.
+Fortunately, open educational resources (OER) are a viable solution to both these problems, since they can be accessed for free online or printed at a fraction of the cost of a traditional textbook.
 They can also be edited to better fit the curricular or pedagogical goals of an instructor.

 In British Columbia, OER have been funded by the provincial government, a number of universities and colleges, and the Hewlett Foundation.
-Though there has been quite a concerted effort within the open community to promote the creation of open resources, widespread uptake at post-secondary institutions has not followed.

 Student support and advocacy for OER is important to: